lootie/Multitaper.jl/README.md

 ```

-For further in-depth reading, consult the docs.
-For useful examples, see the notebooks in the
+**For further in-depth reading, consult the docs.
+For useful examples, see the
-Examples folder (requires IJulia.jl).
+notebooks in the Examples folder (requires IJulia.jl).**

 ## Quick Synopsis of Capabilities

-As of version 0.0, 01/2020
+As of version 1.0, 06/2020

 ### Univariate

-* Discrete Prolate Spheroidal sequences (Slepian 1974) and with gaps (Chave 2019)
+* Discrete Prolate Spheroidal sequences (Slepian 1974) and sine tapers (Riedel &
+  Sidorenko), and the former with gaps (Chave 2019)

 * Multitaper spectra that use dpss (multispec) tapers.